 Robin is the author of the novels Mr. Penumbra’s 24-Hour Bookstore, a New York Times Best Seller published in 2012, and Sourdough, just published in 2017.

-Between 2002 and 2012, he worked at the Poynter Institute, Current TV, and Twitter, always with a job near the intersection of media and technology.
+Between 2002 and 2012, he worked at the Poynter Institute, Current TV, and Twitter, always thinking about the intersection of media and technology.